zackkrida/squish/README.md

 Squish

-This change was made by branch b.
+This change was made by branch c.
+Branch c also added this line.